jisshub/angular-snippets/pipes.md

 ```

 - here the _date pipe_ is applied first, then the _uppercase pipe_ is applied to the result of _date pipe_.
-- order is relay important, if not maintained , it causes error.
+- order is really important, if not maintained , it causes error.

 ---